Is a 125-Year Lease Long Enough? Pros and Cons of Long-Term Leases

 Understanding Long-Term Leases

 Before we dive into the pros and cons of a 125-year lease, it's important to understand what a long-term lease is.
-A lease is a legal agreement between a landlord and a tenant that sets out the terms of the tenancy.
+A lease is a legal agreement between a freehold landlord and a leaseholder that sets out the terms of the tenancy.
 A long-term lease is a lease that lasts for a significant amount of time, usually 99 years or more.
-Long-term leases are typically used for residential and commercial properties and are designed to provide security of tenure for the tenant.
+Long-term leases are typically used for residential and commercial properties and are designed to provide security of tenure for the leaseholder.

 Pros of a 125-Year Lease